 - Give constant updates - Repeat the same short sentence you used earlier, e.g. “Lunchtime in 10 minutes”, then “lunchtime in five minutes” and so on.
 When time’s up, let children know with a firm command.
 Providing a bridge between the activities will help to ease the stress at moving from one to the other.

 - Sing songs, play word or guessing games, recite rhymes, or do finger plays with children so that the time passes more quickly when they have to wait for long periods of time for new activities to begin.

-- Plan a gradual increase or decrease in the level of activity (e.g., outdoor play followed by snack) and a good balance of active and quiet play (e.g., center time followed by story time)
+- Plan a gradual increase or decrease in the level of activity (e.g., the outdoor play followed by snack) and a good balance of active and quiet play (e.g., centre time followed by story time)

 - Allow children adequate time to finish projects or activities so they do not become frustrated by activities ending too soon

-- Plan something for those children who finish an activity quickly so they are not waiting without something to do (e.g., if some children finish cleaning up and getting to large group quickly, might they look at books while waiting for other children to finish cleaning up?)
+- Plan something for those children who finish an activity quickly so they are not waiting without something to do (e.g., if some children finish cleaning up and get to the large group quickly, might they look at books while waiting for other children to finish cleaning up?)

 - Allow children to move individually from one area to another area when they complete an activity (e.g., as children finish snack, they are encouraged to go to the carpet and choose a book; as children finish putting away their coats and backpacks, they are encouraged to get a puzzle).

 - Teach children to help others (e.g., have children move as partners from one activity to another or ask one child to help another child gather his/her backpack).